stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FSMC/FSMC_SRAM_DataMemory/readme.txt

 @par Example Description

 This example shows how to use the SRAM mounted on on STM3240_41_G_EVAL or STM32437I_EVAL board as program data memory (including heap and stack).

 The example scenario does not reflect a real application case; its purpose is to provide only the procedure to follow to use the external SRAM as data memory.

 This example does not use the default library startup file.
 It uses a modified startup file provided with the example.
 While startup, the SRAM memory is configured and initialized to be ready to contain data.

 The user have to configure his preferred toolchain using the provided linker file.
 The RAM zone is modified in order to use the external memory as a RAM.

 @par Directory contents

  - FSMC/FSMC_SRAM_DataMemory/system_stm32f4xx.c   STM32F4xx system clock configuration file
  - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_conf.h     Library Configuration file
  - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_it.c       Interrupt handlers
- - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_it.h              Header for stm32f4xx_it.c
+ - FSMC/FSMC_SRAM_DataMemory/stm32f4xx_it.h       Interrupt handlers header file
  - FSMC/FSMC_SRAM_DataMemory/main.c               Main program
- - FSMC/FSMC_SRAM_DataMemory/main.h                      Header for main.c module
+ - FSMC/FSMC_SRAM_DataMemory/main.h               Main program header file
  - FSMC/FSMC_SRAM_DataMemory/startup              Directory containing startup file for each toolchain

 @par Hardware and Software environment